rityjacob/sniper/PUMP_FUN_README.md

 To migrate from Jupiter to Pump.fun:

-1. Replace `executeSwap()` calls with `processWebhookAndSwap()`
+1. Replace `executeSwap()` calls with `processLeaderBuyWebhook()`
-2. Ensure you have webhook data for each trade
+2. Ensure you have enhanced webhook data with transaction payload
-3. Update any price calculation logic (Pump.fun uses bonding curves)
+3. Configure fixed buy amounts instead of dynamic amounts
 4. Test thoroughly with small amounts first

 ## Example Webhook Handler